 To find out how much coverage you need for your personal belongings, you can take a home inventory, which is basically just a list of all of your possessions and their value.
 Another perk of having a current home inventory is that it can help you when it comes to filing a home insurance claim (though we hope you won’t ever face a loss requiring a claim.)
 With a handy-dandy home inventory, you’ll know exactly what you need to claim.
 It’ll make the entire process easier.

 Pro tip: Consider insuring your personal property for its replacement cost value.
 Replacement cost value will replace your possessions at today’s prices – it doesn’t take depreciation into account.
-Actual cash value coverage will only cover the value of your belongings at the time of the loss, which means their depreciated value.
+Actual cash value coverage will only cover the value of your belongings at the time of the loss, which means the depreciated value.
 And that might not be enough to replace your belongings at today’s prices.

 4. Loss of use coverage/Additional living expense coverage.